TheInspiredConjurer/TheInspiredConjurer/README.md

 - 👋 Hi, I’m @TheInpiredConjurer
 - 👀 I’m interested in Full Stack Web Development and Python
-- 🌱 I’m currently learning HTML, and CSS
+- 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ramyakrohanmohanty@gmail.com and Discord-user ID: TRAXCUTTER#4715